 - The Protocol for Agreements for Minority-Language Education and Second-Language Instruction: Since 1983, the federal government's contributions to the costs incurred by provinces and territories in the delivery of minority-language education and second-language instruction have been provided in accordance with the Protocol for Agreements for Minority-Language Education and Second-Language Instruction.
 It is through CMEC that the protocol is negotiated.
 In turn, each province and territory negotiates with the federal government, according to the parameters of the protocol, a separate cost-shared bilateral agreement, including a multi-year action plan.

-- French Language Education in Minority Settings: In response to tests that showed that students studying in French-language schools in minority settings were not performing as well as their English-language counterparts, the Pan-Canadian French as a First Language Project was launched by CMEC.
+- French-Language Education in Minority Settings: In response to tests that showed that students studying in French-language schools in minority settings were not performing as well as their English-language counterparts, the Pan-Canadian French-as-a-First-Language Project was launched by CMEC.
 Phases I and II of the project have resulted in a detailed analysis of the context and performance of minority-language students and the preparation of tools to assist teachers in francophone minority language settings.
+Phase III is a pan-Canadian framework for cultural appropriation in French-speaking schools in minority settings.